Learn why your website isn't working for you, using Google Analytics:

 - How long they are spending on your site

 We can see here that this website has had 396 users.
-They spend an average of 1.21 minutes on the site and look at approximately 1.57 pages.
+They spend an average of 1.21 minutes on the site and looked at approximately 1.57 pages during each session.

 But, this alone will not tell us enough information.
 Because, say you have a bunch of traffic, but you’re a local business.
 If the traffic is not local traffic, it’s not helpful traffic.